Cultural impact of Taylor Swift: Physical

 Swift is noted for her vast CD and vinyl sales in the 21st century, when music consumption had largely shifted to digital formats.
 Having driven the vinyl revival, she is regarded as a champion of independent record shops.
 Swift has made LP variants of her albums available exclusively at small businesses, driving their sales; during the COVID-19 pandemic, she shared her LPs to record shops for free.
 Due to her support of independent record shops, Record Store Day (RSD) named Swift their first-ever global ambassador.

-Evermore held the record for the biggest sales week for vinyl LPs in the U.S. since Luminate Data's inauguration in 1991, although it has since been surpassed by Swift's own Red (Taylor's Version) (2021) with 112,000 vinyl LP sales, and Midnights with 575,000 LPs.
-The latter is the first 21st-century album to sell over one million LPs in the U.S. and over 80,000 LPs in a year in the U.K. 1989 (Taylor's Version) sold 1.014 million copies on vinyl in the U.S. in 2023, becoming the first vinyl album to sell one million copies in a calendar year since data tracking began, and Swift accounted for 7% of vinyl sales in 2023.
+Evermore held the record for the biggest sales week for vinyl LPs in the U.S. since Luminate Data's inauguration in 1991, although it has since been surpassed by Swift's own Red (Taylor's Version) (2021) with 112,000 vinyl LP sales, followed by Midnights with 575,000 LPs, and then The Tortured Poets Department with 700,000 LPs.
+Midnights is the first 21st-century album to sell over one million LPs in the U.S. and over 80,000 LPs in a year in the U.K. 1989 (Taylor's Version) sold 1.014 million copies on vinyl in the U.S. in 2023, becoming the first vinyl album to sell one million copies in a calendar year since data tracking began, and Swift accounted for 7% of vinyl sales in 2023.
 1989 (Taylor's Version) also helped annual U.K. vinyl sales reach nearly six million copies, the highest in 33 years.
 For the first time since 1992, the U.K. Office for National Statistics (ONS) designated vinyl records as one of the select goods and services in assessing the national cost of living and rate of inflation.
 In 2023, Swift became the first artist to concurrently occupy the top three positions of the IFPI Global Vinyl Album Chart with her albums.
+In 2025, LP sales of The Life of a Showgirl bolstered net vinyl industry incomes beyond the $1 billion mark for the first time since 1983.